-This manuscript has been peer-reviewed and has been accepted for publication as a Chapter in a forthcoming new 3rd edition of the book, Encyclopedia of Volcanoes, which will be published by Elsevier.
+This is a peer-reviewed preprint submitted to EarthArXiv.
+The manuscript is a Chapter of forthcoming book: The Encyclopedia of Volcanoes, 3rd ed.
+Editors: C. Bonadonna, L. Caricchi, A. Clarke, P. Cole, J. Lindsay, J. Lowenstern, R. Robertson and M. L. Villegas, that will be published by Elsevier.
 As one of the first 20 chapters to be accepted for publication in the book, it is being allowed to be submitted to EarthArXiv as a preprint.